-The Group established the CSR Promotion Committee ("the Committee") in 2005, and in order to practice the Corporate Mission Statement to "The Group strictly complies with all laws and regulations, conducts fair business practices and contributes to people's daily lives as well as to the advance of industry and society by creating value through providing key materials and technologies." we have been working on a wide variety of activities.
+In order to practice the Business Principle to "The Group strictly complies with all laws and regulations, conducts fair business practices and contributes to people's daily lives as well as to the advance of industry and society by creating value through the provision of key materials and technologies." we have been working on a wide variety of activities.